TransCoder: Towards Unified Transferable Code Representation Learning Inspired by Human Skills

 In order to guarantee a fair comparison, we cannot solely depend on the results stated in prior papers, given that diverse models are evaluated under different settings.
 Therefore, we adopt the settings specified in these studies and replicate them on our machines in correspondence with TransCoder.
 The details of other settings (for both fine-tuning and TransCoder) are showcased in Appendix~\ref{sec:hyperparams}.

 In the experiments, we set out to answer the research questions (RQs) listed below.
 We will address each with our results and analysis.

-\begin{itemize} \item \textbf{RQ1}:~Through learning transferable knowledge, can TransCoder boost mutual enhancement on code downstream tasks? \item \textbf{RQ2}:~To what extent can TransCoder help programming languages with small sample sizes to get better results on complex tasks? \item \textbf{RQ3}:~For different kinds of target tasks, which source task's knowledge can best promote their performance respectively? \item \textbf{RQ4}:~Under low-resource scenarios, to what extent can TransCoder surpass fine-tuning?
+\begin{itemize}[itemsep=5pt,topsep=0pt,parsep=0pt] \item \textbf{RQ1}:~Through learning transferable knowledge, can TransCoder boost mutual enhancement on code downstream tasks? \item \textbf{RQ2}:~To what extent can TransCoder help programming languages with small sample sizes to get better results on complex tasks? \item \textbf{RQ3}:~For different kinds of target tasks, which source task's knowledge can best promote their performance respectively? \item \textbf{RQ4}:~Under low-resource scenarios, to what extent can TransCoder surpass fine-tuning?
 Additionally, is TransCoder capable of matching the model fine-tuned on the whole dataset? \end{itemize}